May 19, 2010

 “Your writing,” he said.

-© Copyright 2010 Untamed.
+© Copyright 2008 Untamed Sanctions.
 All rights reserved.
-Untamed loaded in 0.302 seconds.
+Untamed Sanctions loaded in 0.490 seconds.

-Untamed prefers Google Chrome web browser.
+Untamed Sanctions prefers Firefox or Opera web browser.